pinobatch/nrom-template/README.md

 3. Uncheck devkitARM, devkitPPC, devkitPSP, and libraries for newer platforms (libnds, etc.) unless you plan to start developing for one of those soon.
 Otherwise, you're just here for MSYS.

+Another way to install MSYS is as part of [Git for Windows].
+Because the version of MSYS packaged with Git omits Make, follow [evanwill's instructions] to download the latest Make without Guile from [ezwinports] and merge it into `C:\Program Files\Git\mingw64`.
+If you go this route, it appears to automatically add to your Path a folder called `bin` directly inside your user profile folder, such as `C:\Users\Pino\bin`, so you can put things like `ca65.exe` there.

 To install Python under Windows:

 1. Visit [Python home page].